 The full form of DCP is the Deputy Commissioner of Police.
 This designation is exclusively applicable in metropolitan cities with a police commissioner as the city's Chief of Police.
 In such cities, the area is divided into a suitable number of regions, zones, and divisions, based on which certain designations are provided to different candidates.
 The DCP earns between INR 15,600 to INR 39,000, with grade pay of INR 7,600.

 Full Form of ASP

 The full form of ASP is Additional Superintendent of Police.
 ASPs have a 3-star badge and are also placed in non-metropolitan areas.
-So the responsibilities included are not as prioritised as that of a DSP or an SP.
-With that said, the salary range for ASPs is between INR 15,600 to INR 39,100 with a grade pay of INR 5,400.
+So the responsibilities included are not as prioritized as that of a DSP or an SP.
+With that, the salary range for ASPs is between INR 15,600 to INR 39,100 with grade pay of INR 5,400.